microtema/stream-listener-starter/README.md

 ## 1 - Introduction and Goals

+One best practice to decouple components is to use a stream and build an event based architecture (service choreography).
+In such a service choreography the only communication path that exists is the connection of each service to the stream.
+Each service then published events on the stream and don’t cares what happen with these records.
+Other services subscribe to the stream and decide by their own how to react on a certain record.

+Producer and Consumer as coupled services
+The Event Consumer subscribe for specific topic and get notified on new record(s) using the "stream-listenr-plugin".
+Once record(s) are received it will react on a certain record and it will mark it as success or error regarding to the exception handling on event-consumer.

+### Requirements Overview

 * Event subscribers should handle a large of numbers of events by pulling the self.
-* The all logic and configuration should be provided via plugin.

-### Requirements Overview

 * The all logic and configuration should be provided via plugin.
 * Should handle a record consumer.
 * Should handle a batch consumer.